How to make a sequencer (it's easy!)

 Introduction to sequencers

-Retractable undercarriages, swing wings, and bomb dropping mechanisms... these all have one thing in one thing in common, namely the need to coordinate the movement of multiple servos.
+Retractable undercarriages, swing wings, and bomb dropping mechanisms... these all have one thing in common, namely the need for complex movements involving one or more servos.
 The way this is done is via a sequencer.

-In this article you'll learn a simple and intuitive method for programming sequencers.
-Unlike the methods you may have seen on YouTube, the technique doesn't rely on complex delays and logical switches.
-Instead, it uses a time-base and time/position curve.
+In this article you'll learn a simple method for programming sequencers.
+Unlike the methods you may have seen on YouTube, the technique doesn't rely on tricky programming using delays, slows or logical switches (ouch).
+Instead, it uses a time base channel plus time/position curves to define the motions.
+Simple and intuitive!

 The method supports: